The Reason You Can’t Find Ongoing History of New Music Shows Online for On-Demand Listening or Podcasts

 This is complicated, but since I get dozens of emails on the subject every week, let me give it a try.

 When it comes to over-the-air broadcasts, Canadian radio stations pay a series of performing rights fees for the privilege of playing music as part of their commercial business.
 The amount of money paid out depends on a station’s pre-tax revenues.
-The more money iot make, the more it pays out on a percentage basis.
-Fees go to composers, musicians and various rights holders.
+The more money you make, the more it pays out on a percentage basis.
+Fees go-to composers, musicians, and various rights holders.
 It’s a built-in cost of doing business.
-Perfectly legit, fair and cool.
+Perfectly legit, fair, and cool.
 No issues.